-Anytec boats have a patented surface treatment on all aluminium surfaces, called M-400®.
-The treatment bonds to the aluminium and strengthens its characteristics, giving the boat hull a fantastic shine while preventing oxidation.M-400 chemical resistance is significantly higher than untreated aluminium.
+Anytec boats have a patented surface treatment on all aluminium surfaces called M- 400° .
+The treatment bonds to the aluminium and strengthens its characteristics, giving the boat hull a fantastic shine while preventing oxidation.
+M-400 chemical resistance is significantly higher than untreated aluminium.

-We recommend regular rinse with clean fresh water on M400 treated surfaces.
-If you do not allow aggressive substances to "burn", the surface works relatively self-washing (hydrophobic) with fresh water.
+We recommend regular rinse with clean freshwater on M400 treated surfaces.
+If you do not allow aggressive substances to "burn", the surface works relatively self-washing (hydrophobic) with freshwater.
 In that case, collection of salts and soils are washed away.
-On untreated aluminium, these salts oxidise the aluminium and thus bound to the surface.
-On surfaces that are in the water (e.g. below the water line), a mild brush can be used regularly to easily remove algae and the like, which mostly cannot get a good grip on the M400, yet smooth/shiny surfaces attract them.
+On untreated aluminium, these salts oxidise the aluminium, and thus bind to the surface.
+On surfaces that are in the water (e.g. below the waterline), a mild brush can be used regularly to easily remove algae and the like, which mostly cannot get a good grip on the M400, yet smooth/shiny surfaces attract them.
 On other surfaces, a mild sponge can be used in combination with a mild (pH-neutral) shampoo, followed by a rinse.
-Regular car shampoos works great.
+Regular car shampoos work great.
 If desired, the M400 can be waxed and polished like a car.
 However, always avoid abrasive rubbing as this may damage the thin layer's properties.